 Photography, Video & GDPR or the General Data Protection Regulation are explicitly linked as the GDPR treats certain images as an extension of the data that Photographers and Videographers keep about their clients.
+If you’re reaction to this is “so what?”, then you need to know that GDPR becomes law on 25 May 2018, and supersedes the UK Data Protection Act of 1998.

 For the legally minded, the way this works is that similar to the Data Protection Act, GDPR is concerned with “personal data” and makes it clear for the first time that definition includes online data such as photographs which can be classified as biometric data.
 The reason is that technology is now sufficiently advanced to make facial recognition, as implemented in Adobe Lightroom for example, an identifier.